-Joseph Michael Swango is an American serial killer and former licensed physician.
-It is estimated that Swango has been involved in as many as 60 fatal poisonings of patients and colleagues, though he only admitted to causing four deaths.
-He was sentenced to three consecutive life terms without the possibility of parole, and is serving that sentence at the ADX Florence supermax prison in Florence, Colorado.... more
+Michael SwangoJoseph Michael Swango (born October 21, 1954) is an American licensed physician and an admitted serial killer.
+Swango has been estimated to have been involved in as many as 60 fatal poisonings of patients and colleagues, though he only admitted to causing four deaths.
+He was sentenced in 2000 to three consecutive life terms without the possibility of parole, and is serving that sentence at the ADX Florence supermax prison near Florence, Colorado.... more

 David LaneDavid Eden Lane (November 2, 1938 – May 28, 2007) was an anti-American white separatist and convicted felon.
 A member of the domestic terror group The Order, he was convicted and sentenced to 190 years in prison for racketeering; conspiracy; and for violating the civil rights of Alan Berg, a Jewish radio talk show host, who was murdered by another member of the group on June 18, 1984.
 He died while incarcerated in the Federal Correctional Complex in Terre Haute, Indiana.Lane coined the best-known slogan of the white supremacist movement in North America, the Fourteen Words.
 He has been described by the Southern Poverty Law Center as "one of the most important ideologues of contemporary... more